lpalbou/AbstractMemory/test_memory/working/current_context.md

 ## Active Topic

 User bob asked: 'What is the relationship between memory and consciousness?...'.
-Responded with: 'The relationship between memory and consciousness is deeply intertwined, yet complex and still not f...'
+Responded with: 'The relationship between memory and consciousness is deeply intertwined and complex, with memory oft...'

 ---

 ## Timestamp

-2025-10-01 00:05:51
+2025-10-01 00:31:54